What Does Nicaragua's Flag Look Like

 Be Mindful of Cultural Sensitivities:

 Treat the Nicaraguan flag with respect and avoid using it in ways that could be considered disrespectful or offensive.
-This includes avoiding any actions that could damage or deface the flag, as well as refraining from using it in a way that promotes hate speech or discrimination.
+This leads to this includes avoiding any actions that could damage or deface the flag, as well as refraining from using it in a way that promotes hate speech or discrimination.
 Keep in mind that the flag is a symbol of national pride and unity for Nicaraguans, and it should be treated with the reverence it deserves.

 Use the Flag Appropriately: